craftcms/cms/docs/element-queries.md

 - `min()` – Returns the minimum number of all the values in the first column
 - `max()` – Returns the maximum number of all the values in the first column

-> {note} By default the first column will be the elements’ IDs, but you can customize that with the `select()` param.
+By default the first column will be the elements’ IDs, but you can customize that with the `select()` param.

 #### PHP